-The 7th Guest for iOS review
+The 7th Guest full review

 Oh dear - this one-time technical tour de force has not weathered the years well.
 The 7th Guest is scary for all the wrong reasons.